-And speaking of subbing sweet potato for different kinds of squash, I used butter it squash in the crackers pictured.
-You could also use pumpkin or another winter squash.
+I usually make these with sweet potatoes (they are, after all sweet potato crackers), but I’ve also used butternut squash a few times.
+You could use pumpkin or another winter squash as well.
 The flavor will vary, and of course the moisture content tends to be higher requiring more flour so keep that in mind when you play around with the recipe.

 Gluten-Free Sweet Potato Crackers